 Cleaning pointe shoes regularly preserves their appearance and functionality.
 Use a damp cloth to remove dirt and sweat, and let the boots dry naturally, away from direct sunlight, to prevent material damage.

 Store pointe shoes in a breathable bag or box to prevent excess moisture and protect them from dust.
-Washing is not advisable; cosmetic techniques, such as shoe paint, are used to manage scuff marks.
+Washing is not advisable; cosmetic techniques like shoe paint are used to manage scuff marks.

 Following these cleaning tips helps dancers maintain the integrity and appearance of their pointe shoes.